ViGrey/ViGreyResume/README.md

 ### Interpreting ViGreyResume.pdf as a Brainfu-- File:

-ViGreyResume.pdf is valid Brainfu-- program, but is also a functioning Brainfu-- program interpreter.
+ViGreyResume.pdf is valid Brainfu-- program, but is also a functioning Brainfu-- program interpreter (Only on Linux/macOS/\*nix systems, not Windows).
 Interpreting ViGreyResume.pdf as a brainfu-- program will print out an ASCII version of the resume text.

     $ python3 ViGreyResume.pdf --bf ViGreyResume.pdf